dmitigr/pgfe/README.md

 Introduction {#mainpage}
 ============

-The PostgreSQL Frontend (Pgfe) is client C++ API to PostgreSQL servers.
-This software is "beta" quality, and the API is a subject to change.
-Any feedback is highly appreciated.
+The PostgreSQL Frontend (Pgfe) is client C++ API to PostgreSQL servers. **ATTENTION, this software is "beta" quality, and the API is a subject to change**.
+Any feedback (*especially results of testing*) is highly appreciated!
+Together we can make Pgfe library *really* production-ready!

 Hello, World
 ============